rodneyshupe/Cookbook/Recipes/PicklesAndPreserves/Pectin.rst

 Directions
 ----------

-1. Wash, but don’t peel, tart green apples.
+1. Wash, but don't peel, tart green apples.
 Cut into pieces.
 2. Put apples in a pot add water and lemon juice.
 3. Boil the mixture until it reduces almost in half (about 30-45 minutes).